-Morning craft sessions and Q&As offer participants a chance to join in conversations with guest writers about process, style, revision, audience, reading, books, publication and more.
-Below are the descriptions of 2019 craft sessions.
+Morning craft sessions on Tuesday, Wednesday and Thursday offer participants a chance to join in conversations with guest writers about process, style, revision, audience, reading, books, publication and more.
+Participants will have the opportunity to sign up for these sessions in the spring.

 What’s the Point of a Point of View?